Michael D. Aubin, FACHE

 Cicely (CC) Brooks, MSN, RN-C, C-EFM, NE-BC, FABC

-Vice President, Patient Care Services and Chief Nurse Executive, Baptist Medical Center Jacksonville and Wolfson Children’s Hospital
+Vice President, Patient Care Services at Wolfson Children’s Hospital

-A Jacksonville native, Brooks has worked for Baptist Health for nearly 20 years.
-She received her Bachelor of Science in Nursing from the University of North Florida in 2000, when she started as a Graduate Nurse in Baptist Medical Center Jacksonville’s Labor and Delivery unit.
+A Jacksonville native, Brooks has worked for Baptist Health for more than 21 years.
+She received her Bachelor of Science in Nursing from the University of North Florida in 2000, where she started as a Graduate Nurse in Baptist Medical Center Jacksonville’s Labor and Delivery unit.
 Several years later, Brooks became the manager for both Labor and Delivery and the Maternal Newborn department.
 In 2011, she obtained her Master of Science in Nursing Administration from Jacksonville University.
 She later became a nursing director for adult Medical/Surgical Telemetry, Oncology, Bariatrics, Gynecology and Obstetrics.

 Brooks holds a number of certifications and is a Board-Certified Nurse Executive and a Fellow of the Advisory Board.
 She also has oversight of Perinatal Services across the Baptist Health system.
 In late 2018, she accepted the newly integrated position of Chief Nurse Executive for both Baptist Medical Center Jacksonville and Wolfson Children’s Hospital.

-CC has been married to her husband, Marcus Brooks, for more than 18 years and they have three children, Miles, Layla and Mason.
+CC has been married to her husband, Marcus Brooks, for 21 years and they have three children, Miles, Layla and Mason.

 Prior to joining the hospital in 2013, Thabata worked as a Health Care Policy Analyst for the Florida House of Representatives.
 During her time in the House she worked on many health care issues including Medicaid Reform, Family and Child Welfare, and Hospital and Facility Regulation.
 Prior to working in the House, Thabata worked for the Florida Governor’s Office of Policy and Budget and the Florida Department of Health.

-A Fellow in the American College of Healthcare Executives (ACHE), she also serves as the communications director for the ACHE’s North Florida Chapter.
+A Fellow in the American College of Healthcare Executives (ACHE), Thabata is active with the local chapter and serves on the Regent Advisory Council.
 She was named to the Jacksonville Business Journal’s 40 Under 40 list for 2019.
-Her community endeavors include serving as vice president on the 2019-2020 board of trustees for Episcopal Children’s Services.
+Her community endeavors include serving as President on the 2021-2022 board of trustees for Episcopal Children’s Services.
 She is also a member of United Way’s Women and Local Leadership group and the Ronald McDonald House “Red Shoe Crew.”
+She also serves as a member on the Advisory Board for the Florida Agricultural and Mechanical University (FAMU) MHA program.

 A two-time graduate of Florida State University, Thabata graduated in 2010 with her Master’s in Public Health and in 2006 with her Bachelor of Arts in English and a minor in Criminology.
-Thabata was born in Miami and raised in Florida.
-She enjoys spending time with her family and friends, reading, exercising and is an avid lover of Florida State football.
+Thabata is a native Floridian.
+She enjoys reading, exercising, cheering on Florida State football, and spending time with her husband Valentino and two daughters, Sasha and Taryn.